Abhishek-7400/Terraform/Basic_commands.md

 ```
 terraform console
 ```
-# to applies a standard formatting to your .tf files, adjusting indentation, spacing, and other formatting rules.
+# When a resource is tainted, Terraform will consider it as needing to be destroyed and recreated on the next apply, even if there are no changes to its configuration.
 ```
-terraform fmt
+terraform taint [options] RESOURCE_TYPE.RESOURCE_NAME
 ```